Bromford Living Lab: Turning up the heat on fuel poverty

 “Bromford is excited to be taking our user-centred approach a step further by working with Energy Systems Catapult in their Living Lab,” said Tom Hartland from the Bromford ‘Innovation and Design’ team.

 “Catapult research tells us that different people heat their home in quite different ways.

 “We hope to better understand how people are heating their homes, what people want from their heating systems in different types of properties and how we can support customers to improve control over comfort and energy costs.

 “Additionally, we want to better understand how we can utilise the data from smart devices to better maintain and improve our properties, such as providing early warning of high humidity levels, which can lead to damp problems.

 “This in turn could help to improve the health outcomes for our customers.”

-Dr Chard continued: “There is a great opportunity for social housing providers to lead the way in ensuing smart heating systems are designed so that high levels of digital literacy are not a barrier to accessing energy and indeed will improve levels of comfort.
+Dr Chard continued: “There is a great opportunity for social and affordable housing providers to lead the way in ensuring smart heating systems are designed so that high levels of digital literacy are not a barrier to accessing energy and indeed will improve levels of comfort.

 “We hope working with Bromford will help us answer some important questions.”